awsbpfeiff/Systems-Manager-Labs/content/ssm/lab_00_setup.md

 ### Create IAM Role for Maintenance Window Tasks

+#### Erik note - need to revisit this later and see if this task is really required as the built-in service role handles the majority of core MW tasks.
+Unless we are specifically going to include SNS notifications in the lab.

 This step is **critical** and could cause issues further into the workshop if not completed.

 https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-maintenance-perm-console.html